zendframework/zend-mvc/docs/book/intro.md

 - `Zend\Mvc\Controller`, a set of abstract "controller" classes with basic responsibilities such as event wiring, action dispatching, etc., as well as controller plugins.
-- `Zend\Mvc\Service` provides a set of zend-servicemanager factories and definitions for the default application workflow.
+- `Zend\Mvc\Container` provides a set of zend-servicemanager factories and definitions for the default application workflow.
 - `Zend\Mvc\View` provides default wiring for renderer selection, view script resolution, helper registration, and more; additionally, it provides a